 Are you a Baby Boomer who still enjoys driving?
 Many people do continue driving into their senior years.
 It makes so many things more convenient if you drive rather than take another mode of transportation.

-Shopping is easier, there is less lifting, and trips are shorter.
-Here’s a story about a 105 year old British lady who is still driving.
+Shopping is easier (if you don’t find deliveries convenient), there is less lifting, and trips are shorter.
 It really does give you transportation freedom.

 How about taking car trips?
 Flying is faster, but for short distances you often spend as much time in the airport as you do in the air.